 If you're involved in a car crash stop in a safe place if possible, put your hazard lights on and get out of the car once it's safe to do so.
 Whatever you do, don't leave the scene of the accident.

 The most important thing to do is make sure everybody involved - drivers and passengers - are alright.
 If anyone is badly hurt ring 999 immediately.

-Once you've checked everyone involved, you need to get as much information as you can while at the scene; driving off is far worse than staying to face the music, and can be classed as a hit-and-run and is a criminal offence.
+Once you've checked everyone involved, you need to get as much information as you can while at the scene; driving off is far worse than staying to face the music.
+It can be classed as a hit-and-run and is a criminal offence.